 Students withdrawing from PNWU, regardless of the reason, must apply for readmission.
 To apply for readmission, the applicant must submit a letter to Enrollment Services at least three months in advance of the time the applicant wishes to re-enroll.
 The letter must include reasons for withdrawal from school, status/activities involved with since withdrawal, and reasons to be considered for readmission.
-The applicant for readmission may also include any supportive documentation they feel the Admissions Committee should consider.
+The applicant for readmission may also include any supportive documentation they feel the Admission Committee should consider.
+Students who were granted a medical withdrawal will need to provide documentation from a qualified healthcare provider stating the student is able to resume academic pursuits without limitation.

-The Admissions Committee will consider the letter of application for readmission and may ask for letters of reference, medical documentation, etc., and review the student's credentials on file with Enrollment Services.
-The Admissions Committee has the right to conduct interviews, secure documentation, evaluate past grades/performance, etc. Since the reason each applicant leaves is unique, the information required by the Admissions Committee may vary.
-The Admissions Committee makes a recommendation to the dean.
+The Admission Committee will consider the letter of application for readmission and may ask for letters of reference, medical documentation, etc., and review the student's credentials on file with Enrollment Services.
+The Admission Committee has the right to conduct interviews, secure documentation, evaluate past grades/performance, etc. Because the reason each applicant leaves is unique, the information required by the Admission Committee may vary.
+The Admission Committee makes a recommendation to the dean or program director.
 The dean or dean's designee will establish placement and academic conditions, which will include academic probation, for students readmitted.